opendocsg/slw-judgments-backfill/2018_SGHC_239/report.md

 were leased under OSPC. [note: 193] The plaintiffs would have seen Dave Kong’s AEIC before the trial started; they chose not to amend their statement of claim..

-155    Turning to the claim for dishonest assistance, it is well established that the requisite elements are (a) the existence of a trust, (b) a breach of that trust, (c) assistance rendered by the third party toward the breach, and (d) a finding that the assistance rendered by the third party was dishonest: _George Raymond Zage III and another v Ho Chi Kwong and another_ [2010] 2 SLR 589 (“ _Zage III_ ”) at [20].
+155    Turning to the claim for dishonest assistance, it is well established that the requisite elements are (a) the existence of a trust, (b) a breach of that trust, (c) assistance rendered by the third party toward the breach, and (d) a finding that the assistance rendered by the third party was dishonest: _George Raymond Zage III and another v Ho Chi Kwong and another_ <span class="citation">[2010] 2 SLR 589</span> (“ _Zage III_ ”) at [20].

 156    Dave Kong did not dispute elements (a) and (b).
 However, he disputed elements (c) and (d),